-Even the government is using the media to fool the people to propagate lies and deceits to blur the sorry state of the economic, political and social degradation that the masses experienced.
-However, there are still journalists that have spilled their bloods and will take the risk so that the truth shall be heard.
+Even the government is using the media to fool the people to propagate lies and deceits to blur the sorry state of the economic, political, and social degradation that the masses experienced.
+However, there are still journalists that have spilled their blood and will take the risk so that the truth shall be heard.
 While some are blinded and have lost their voices because of the envelopmental journalism and sheer opportunism they espoused.

 If the ordinary and progressive people are being killed and persecuted how about the media people?
 The present status of the freedom of the press is blatantly destroyed.
-The latest statistic gathered by the National Union of Journalist of the Philippines showed that already 86 media practitioners have been murdered since 1986 and these numbers are still growing and are remained unsolved as in the case of the RMN broadcaster Roland Ureta here in Aklan.
+The latest statistic gathered by the National Union of Journalists of the Philippines showed that already 86 media practitioners have been murdered since 1986 and these numbers are still growing and are remain unsolved as in the case of the RMN broadcaster Roland Ureta here in Aklan.

 This figure clearly shows the rampant killing, harassment of the Philippine press to silence them in exposing the truth and the ills of the society.

 The trend of increasing political repression instigated by the state coincides with the country’s worsening economic situation.
-The government is die-hard to implement globalization which brings about the worsening poverty to the majority of the populace and the widening of the gap between the rich and the poor.
+The government is die-hard to implement globalization which brings about worsening poverty to the majority of the populace, and the widening of the gap between the rich and the poor.
 In reaction to this, those who oppose and struggle against these anti-people policies receive the cost of the persecution of their civil liberties.

 Political and economic struggles are intertwined.
 The absence of economic power also means the loss of their political and civil rights.

 So, we cannot expect that the state at the expense of its ruling cliques will give way to the just demands of the majority of the people including their civil liberties.
-Amidst the political turmoil and economic and social inequality, the state perpetrated grave abuses on civil and human rights to protect the interest of the oligarchs and the status quo that is the source of such unrests.
-The pushing of anti-terrorism bills, national ID system, charter change and other anti-people laws are the clear manifestation of this repression.
+Amidst the political turmoil and economic and social inequality, the state perpetrated grave abuses on civil and human rights to protect the interest of the oligarchs and the status quo that is the source of such unrest.
+The pushing of anti-terrorism bills, national ID system, charter change, and other anti-people laws are the clear manifestation of this repression.

 No wonder, the perpetrators are very influential and untouchables, because they are the very people that hold the highest position in our government.
-So we cannot expect that they will persecute their own kind.
+So we cannot expect that they will persecute their kind.
 What a really sad reality!

 Mainstream media fails to lend the voice to the voiceless and the presentation of the truth to enlighten and liberate the minds of those who are ignorant.
-As what a journalist once wrote — mainstream media is being elitist.
+As a journalist once wrote — mainstream media is being elitist.
 It only answers the questions that matter to those who own the media which is the elite and the state and becoming blinded by the very lies that it has been heaping on the people.

 We can only see a handful of media practitioners that dared to write and speak in accordance with the truth and not on what the paper owner and the government want them to say.
 Mainstream media clings to corporate and government policies and standards on what news and features should be broadcasted and printed.

 Media is very important to the lives of every Filipino as a source of facts and ideas that help us in adding our knowledge that will be useful to us.
-We can make and unmake stories, but we should think of showing the truth and stand for it, no matter what.
+We can make and unmake stories but we should think of showing the truth and stand for it, no matter what.

-As what a fellow journalist once said, “as journalists, as chroniclers of the struggle of the masses for genuine freedom, nothing less is expected of you.”
+As a fellow journalist once said, “As journalists, as chroniclers of the struggle of the masses for genuine freedom, nothing less is expected of you”.

 February 26, 2004.